 The adult male is much larger than the adult female.
 Head and body length including trunk: 19-24 feet.
 Shoulder height: 10-13 feet.
-Weight: 5.5 -7 tons.
+Weight: 5.5 - 7 tons.
 Tail: 4 feet.
 Brownish gray skin has folds and may be one inch thick in places.
 The African Elephant has a marked dip between its fore and hindquarters giving a concave curvature to its back.
 Ears are large and fan-like.
 The trunk has two prehensile protrusions at the tip.
 Large tusks are present in both sexes.
 Elephants are digitigrade with pads of fibrous tissue to cushion toe bones.
-Oakland Zoo also supports several elephant conservation programs: Save the Elephants, Amboseli Trust for Elephants, The Elephant Sanctuary, PAWS, and Namibia Seismic Communication.

 GEOGRAPHICAL RANGE AND HABITAT:

+Herbivorous.
 Elephants have an inefficient digestive system and digest only about 40 percent of what they eat.
 They eat enormously.
 Estimates in the wild range from 100-1000 pounds of vegetation per day (a 16 hour period).
 Zoo elephants are estimated to eat approximately 50 pounds of food per ton of elephant per day.
-Working elephants need 300 to 600 pounds of food per day.
 The wild elephant is a destructive eater, uprooting and scattering as much as is eaten, often breaking down whole trees.
 Elephants eat almost anything green, but green grass, shoots and buds of trees and shrubs are preferred.
 Farms are often raided for fruits and vegetables of all types.
 Average daily consumption of water for full-grown animals is between 30 and 50 gallons.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Skin is extremely sensitive to sunburn and insect bites; they roll in dust and mud and throw dust on their backs to help protect their skin.
 Elephants have the largest brain size versus body weight other than man.
-New intelligence data: most mammals, excluding primates, are born with a brain weight of 90% of adult weight.
-A human brain at birth is 26% of adult weight, and the elephant is 35% of adult weight.
+Most mammals, excluding primates, are born with a brain weight of 90% of adult weight.
+A human brain at birth is 26% of adult weight, and the elephant's is 35% of adult weight.
 These statistics are used to distinguish instinctive from learned behavior, and are examples of higher intelligence.

 STATUS IN WILD:

-Endangered due to loss of habitat and poaching for ivory.
-They are listed on Appendix II of CITES (threatened), as Endangered by the IUCN and Threatened by the USFW.
+Endangered due to of loss of habitat and poaching for ivory.
+African elephants are listed on Appendix I of CITES (endangered), expect for populations in Botswana, Namibia, Zimbabwe, and South Africa which are listed on Appendix II (threatened).
+They are considered Vulnerable by the IUCN and Threatened by the USFW.